ShareMouse allows you to control any Mac or Windows PC with the mouse/keyboard of any other computer.

 To continue troubleshooting, you need to know the IP address of the computers.
 These are the unique IDs under which the PCs can be identified and reached on the network:

 Now, try to call the opposing computer with the ping command:

 In very rare occasions, it may be that the UDP port being used by ShareMouse are already occupied by another application:

 Computer networking can be tricky.

-Unfortunately, the complexity of hardware/software configurations makes it impossible for us to provide individual support on network configuration issues.
-A stable and working network connection is an essential system requirement for ShareMouse.
+We kindly ask for your understanding, that the low license fee does not include individual computer network consulting services.
+The complexity of hardware/software configurations makes it impossible for us to provide individual support on network configuration issues.
+A stable and working network connection is an basic system requirement for ShareMouse.

-You may want to ask your IT administrator for assistance or check out following websites for help:
+Please ask your local IT administrator for assistance or check out following websites for help: